Torbanlea: Demographics

-Economy
+Train Factory

 The manufacture of more than 60 trains at a facility in Torbanlea is planned ahead of the 2032 Brisbane Olympic Games.
 This represented the largest investment in train manufacturing in the State.
 The publicly owned facilities will cost an estimated $239 million to build.

 The Queensland Train Manufacturing Program is valued at $9.5 billion.

+The Fraser Coast Mayor, George Seymour, has stated that the re-emergence of manufacturing in the region will be beneficial for the Fraser Coast economy as well as reflect its history as a manufacturing region, stating:

+"We have generations and generations of Maryborough men and woman who have been involved in manufacturing through world wars, building ships, building trains, and we want to do that into the future."

 Education

 Torbanlea State School is a government primary (Prep-6) school for boys and girls at Pialba Road.
 In 2018, the school had an enrolment of 305 students with 24 teachers (22 full-time equivalent) and 15 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

 There is no secondary school in Torbanlea.
 The nearest government secondary schools are Hervey Bay State High School in Pialba in Hervey Bay to the north-east and Aldridge State High School in Maryborough to the south.

 Amenities

 The Torbanlea Skate Park was opened in 2021.

+The Burgowan Bowls Club is located at 4 George Street, Torbanlea.

+The Torbanlea Picnic Races are held annually.

 Howard/Torbanlea Uniting Church is in Coal Street, Howard.
 It is part of the Mary Burnett Presbytery of the Uniting Church in Australia.